General Course Info

 Final exam schedule:

 The course final is given in compliance with UNC final exam regulations and according to the UNC Final Exam calendar.
+If you have a non-standard final exam that conflicts with COMP110, per UNC policy the non-standard final exam must offer you an alternate time.

 Collaboration Policy on General Course Content